About Kyoto University

 6. What research institutes and centers does Kyoto University have?

-Aside from 10 faculties and 18 graduate schools, Kyoto University boasts 13 research institutes, 23 centers, and other establishments.
+Aside from 10 faculties and 18 graduate schools, Kyoto University boasts 12 research institutes, 26 centers, and other establishments as of May 2025.
 The institutes and centers are dedicated to specific academic fields, spanning the full spectrum of research from the social to the natural sciences.
 At the same time, they are working with graduate schools to develop top researchers in a cutting-edge research environment.

 Some of the research institutes and centers accept research students (non-degree seeking students).
 Please visit the website of the institute or center you are interested in for such opportunities.